-The list of tips comes from a “Love and Money” workshop that is part of MetLife’s workplace-based PlanSmart Financial Education series.
-Launched in 2008, the series offers a selection of workshops relevant to employees of varying ages and career stages.
-The workshops fulfill employees’ interest in financial education and planning help in the workplace, and address a variety of topics such as Investing 101, planning for college, and estate and retirement planning.
+The advice comes from a “Love and Money” workshop as part of MetLife’s PlanSmart Financial Education series for employees.
+The series, which began in 2008, provides a variety of workshops for employees of various ages and stages of their careers.
+The workshops address employees’ interest in financial education and planning assistance in the workplace, and cover a wide range of topics such as Investing 101, college planning, and estate and retirement planning.

-1. Learn about your partner’s financial situation before committing to a long-term relationship.
-Talk to them about their credit score, debt, and how you will handle larger financial issues as a couple.
+- Before entering into a long-term relationship, learn about your partner’s financial situation.
+Discuss their credit score, debt, and how you intend to handle larger financial issues as a couple.

-2. Adopt the “yours, mine, and ours” approach to joint accounts.
-Set up a joint account to manage your money collaboratively, with monthly payments directed to individual accounts that allow each person to spend some money as they choose.
+- When it comes to joint accounts, use the “yours, mine, and ours” approach.
+Set up a joint account to manage your money together, with monthly payments directed to individual accounts that allow each person to spend some money as they see fit.

-3. Determine who will be responsible for paying bills, balancing the checking account, and researching large purchases, based on each of your talents and needs.
-It’s okay to make changes as you go along if one person becomes too busy or isn’t doing a good job.
+- Based on your talents and needs, decide who will be in charge of paying bills, balancing the checking account, and researching large purchases.
+It’s fine to make changes as you go if one person becomes overburdened or isn’t doing a good job.

-4. Establish shared financial goals for both the short and long term, and how you will work together as a couple to achieve them.
-If you need to, seek the advice of a financial professional to help you set your priorities.
+- Establish shared financial goals for the short and long term, as well as how you and your partner will work together to achieve them.
+Seek the help of a financial professional if necessary to help you set your priorities.

-5. Create a budget that allows you to track how you spend money as a couple and reflects your individual spending habits.
-Don’t use the budget to force your own habits onto your partner or to blame your partner for spending too much.
+- Create a budget that allows you to track how much money you spend as a couple while also reflecting your individual spending habits.
+Don’t use the budget to impose your own habits on your partner or to blame them for overspending.

-6. Work together to pay off existing debt, and understand the difference between good and bad debt.
-Be careful that you don’t take on too much debt, good or bad, as too much of either kind still hurts your financial security.
+- Collaborate to repay existing debt and understand the distinction between good and bad debt.
+Take care not to incur too much debt, good or bad, as too much of either type will harm your financial security.

-7. Discuss your individual levels of risk tolerance and identify a level that you are both comfortable with.
-Make sure to take the time horizon for your investments into account.
+- Discuss your individual risk tolerance levels and find a level that you are both comfortable with.
+Take into consideration the time horizon for your investments.

-9. Be a team player.
-If you and your partner earn different salaries, don’t point out your partner’s lack of income or brag about your paycheck.
-Look at other contributions the lower-earning partner makes to the household.
+- Work well with others.
+If you and your partner earn different salaries, don’t make fun of your partner’s lack of earnings or brag about your own.
+Consider the other contributions made to the household by the lower-earning partner.

-10. Carve out a dedicated time to have specific discussions about your financial situation and how to improve it at least four times a year.
+- Set aside at least four times a year to have specific discussions about your financial situation and how to improve it.

-MetLife is a provider of insurance, annuities and employee benefit program.
+MetLife is an insurance, annuity, and employee benefit program provider.